yjung93/yjung93.github.io/_posts/2025-01-05-post-reactor.md

 ## Simplifed Reactor Framework implementation
-A simplified Reactor framework has been implemented to help understand the Ractor pattern and to understand how to apply it in the framework.
+A simplified Reactor framework has been implemented to help understand the ractor pattern and to understand how to apply it in the framework.
 The source code of implementation is available on my [Git Repoisitory](https://github.com/yjung93/study_reactor_1_0)  This implementation retains the core architectural principles of ACE framework but removes unnecessary complexity for learning purposes.

 The relationship between classes in the Simplifed Reactor Framework is shown in the following diagram.

 ![alt text](/assets/images/reactor_class_diagram_v_1_1.jpg)

 These classes play the following role in accordance with the Reactor Pattern.
-- **Event infrastructure layer classes**  detects and demultiplexes events to eventhandler and then dispatch corresponding eventhook method of event handler implemented in applcation. it provides application indepentent approach for handling event.
+- **Event infrastructure layer classes**  detects and demultiplexes events to eventhandler and then dispatches corresponding eventhook method of event handler implemented in applcation. it provides an application-independent approach for handling the event.

-- **Application layer classes** performs appliation-defined processing by implementing event hook method.
+- **Application layer classes** performs application-defined processing by implementing event hook method.
 Application layer classes are desencants of event handler class.